masonarmand/txt2web/README.md

 # txt2web
 A simple static site generator for creating a blog.
+See it in action here: https://blog.masonarmand.com/

 This simple c program turns a directory of plaintext files into a full html website.
 The only dependencies are the C standard library and POSIX functions.
 Here is the syntax for creating a blog post (txt file):